 At the Detroit Zoo

-The Eastern massasauga rattlesnake can be found inside the Holden Reptile Conservation Center, located near the middle of the Detroit Zoo.
-There, visitors can learn about the 70 different species (and approximately 180 specimens) of reptiles, one-fifth of which are considered threatened or endangered in the wild.
+The massasauga rattlesnake can be found inside the Holden Reptile Conservation Center, located near the middle of the Detroit Zoo.
+There, visitors can learn about the 61 different species (and approximately 131 individuals) of reptiles at the Zoo, approximately 52 percent of which are considered threatened or endangered in the wild.
 Because many individuals fear snakes, it is important to educate the public and correct misconceptions that massasaugas are a dangerous or aggressive species.
-To that end, the Detroit Zoo has provided information to correct misconceptions about the species for brochures and posters available at nature centers and other locations throughout Michigan, Wisconsin and Ontario.
+To that end, the Detroit Zoological Society has provided information about the species for inclusion in brochures and posters available at nature centers and other locations throughout Michigan, Wisconsin and Ontario.

-Michigan’s only true venomous snake, the thick, brown-and-black snake has light gray and brown patches on its back.
-It has also been characterized as a slow, shy snake.
+Michigan’s only true venomous snakes, the thick, brown-and-black snakes have light gray and brown patches on their backs.
+They have also been characterized as slow and shy snakes.

-Although this snake is venomous, its venom is far less potent than other species.
+Although these snakes are venomous, their venom is far less potent than other species.
 But if bitten, medical treatment must be sought immediately.